RickJanssen500/S3-portfolio/learningoutcomesGP.md

 5. MANAGEMENT – Software engineering managers and leaders shall subscribe to and promote an ethical approach to the management of software development and      maintenance.
 6. PROFESSION – Software engineers shall advance the integrity and reputation of the profession consistent with the public interest.
 7. COLLEAGUES – Software engineers shall be fair to and supportive of their colleagues.
 8. SELF – Software engineers shall participate in lifelong learning regarding the practice of their profession and shall promote an ethical approach to the practice of the profession.

+When I look at these points, I do not think that one stands out as the most important to me.
+I think it is the whole package that is important, rather than just one point and trying to take all the points into account.

 **How do you know that your ethical considerations match with those of other software engineers?**
 In order to verify all software engineers ethical values match up, it is important for all parties involved to converse about the topic.